-Hi!
-This is Manav, Jenny, and Paran.
-We are the radiology chiefs and social chair respectively, and we would like to introduce you to our radiology department!
-We will take you on a brief virtual tour and highlight some of the main areas where we spend the majority of our time during our 4 years of training here at UC Davis.
+We would like to introduce you to our radiology department.
+We will take you on a brief virtual tour and highlight some of the main areas where you will spend most of your time during your training here at UC Davis.

 We will begin in the neuroradiology reading room.
 In the neuro reading room, residents, fellows, and attendings work at their own dedicated work-stations but together in teams to handle different responsibilities.

 The consult resident is in charge of overseeing all inpatient and emergency room studies and making sure these studies are dictated in a timely manner.
 It is during this time, residents become comfortable making acute decisions which will affect medical management.
 Frequently inpatient clinical teams come to the neuro room in person to review studies, this resident along with their attending will be responsible to answer their questions.

 The spine resident and attending cover all procedures during the rotation, including lumbar punctures, myelograms, vertebroplasties, and intrathecal chemotherapy treatments.
 When the resident is not performing procedures, they help read the outpatient imaging studies.
 The 3rd team focuses on reading the outpatient studies which are scanned in the main hospital, our ambulatory care center, or one of the other UC Davis imaging centers in the greater Sacramento area.